All planning checklists

 Plan for a relaxed morning after.

-A full Geordie breakfast at a cafe near Eldon Square or a hearty brunch in Jesmond will be much appreciated.
+A full Geordie breakfast near Eldon Square or brunch in Jesmond fixes most Bigg Market casualties.

 Easy·High impact